Byron wins 2nd NASCAR virtual race in a drama-free event

 As a concession, a heat race was held Sunday morning in which 11 drivers tried to finish inside the top two to advance into the main event.
 Bobby Labonte and Landon Cassill raced in, and because it is an invitational, Fox offered two more spots to Dale Earnhardt Jr. and Daniel Suarez.
 Earnhardt earlier in the week pulled out of the race to give his spot to an active driver, but he joined the heat race when the rules were changed and competed in the main event.

 There were still crashes, including one involving Bubba Wallace and Clint Bowyer for the second consecutive iRace.
-Wallace had “rage quit” virtual Bristol after wrecking with Wallace and his sponsor for the event fired him on the spot.
+Wallace had “rage quit” at virtual Bristol after wrecking with Bowyer and his sponsor for the event fired him on the spot.

 Right before Sunday's race started, Wallace pleaded on his stream: “Clint, don't wreck me!
 Don't wreck me!"